justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product/README.md

     * **Promo Price**:
     * **Cost**:
 1. Click _Save_.
 (If Promo Price and Cost fields are left as 00, no discounts or promotions are applied at this point.)
-1. Click _Price List_ to apply this product to any existing [Price Lists](../../../managing-price/price-lists/adding-products-to-a-price-list/README.md).
+1. Click _Price List_ to apply this product to any existing [price lists](../../../managing-price/price-lists/adding-products-to-a-price-list/README.md).

 >To learn more about pricing see: [Introduction to Product Pricing Methods](../../../managing-price/introduction-to-product-pricing-methods/README.md)

 The _Inventory_ menu is where store administrators manage the number of products available for sale in each warehouse.
 >If you had used the Minium Accelerator to create the store with sample data, there are three warehouses already created.

-See the article [Setting Inventory by Warehouse](../../../managing-inventory/setting-inventory-by-warehouse/README.md).
+See [Setting Inventory by Warehouse](../../../managing-inventory/setting-inventory-by-warehouse/README.md).
 Click _Inventory_ on the left menu to specify the product's quantity for each warehouse.

 ### Configure Product Specifications